SEND Information Report

 Each term we hold Parent Evenings where you get the chance to meet one to one with your child’s Class Teacher.
 At the end of each term (after our end of term assessments) you will receive a short written report informing you of the standard your child is currently working at compared to National Expectations.
 You will also get a more detailed written report at the end of the school year.

-If your child is on our SEND Register, you will also be invited to their Pupil Passport Review meetings (which take place each term) where you will be involved in setting targets for your child and get a chance to discuss your child’s needs and progress.
+If your child is on our SEND Register, you will also be invited to their Pupil Passport Review meetings (which take place at least twice a year) where you will be involved in setting targets for your child and get a chance to discuss your child’s needs and progress.

 Whenever there is a need to refer your child to a Specialist agency, our SENCO will meet with you to complete an Early Help Assessment.
 This enables the Specialist agency to concentrate on your child’s main area of need and will involve creating an action plan which will then be reviewed with you at least every eight-ten weeks at Early Help Review Meetings.

-In addition to this, there are many chances throughout the school year where parents are invited into the school and can talk to us; for example after a school performance, special assembly or at one of our special themed days or ‘Family Funs’ sessions in the Early Years.
+In addition to this, there are many chances throughout the school year where parents are invited into the school and can talk to us; for example after a school performance, special assembly or at one of our special themed days.

 Finally, we operate an ‘open door’ policy; all our Class Teachers and members of the Leadership Team are always available to discuss any issues or worries you might have.
 If you would like to speak to our SENCO (Mrs Kath Wright) you can arrange this through your child’s Class Teacher or by asking for an appointment at the School Office.
 It is really important to us that any concerns or worries you have are addressed quickly so please don’t hesitate to contact us.